gabecampb/gabecampb.github.io/docs/home.md

 use C as most operating systems do.
-This has its downsides, and the compiler that I wrote with the foundation of no experience in compiler design may never be able to be considered a "decent" compiler, but as long as everything works they way it should then I am happy.
+This has its downsides, and the compiler that I wrote with the foundation of no experience in compiler design may never be able to be considered a "decent" compiler, but as long as everything works the way it should then I am happy.
 Performance improvements will come later.
 As well as a probable compiler rewrite.

 Like most hobby OSes, the feature set will be far from being as